StratusLab/documentation/users-tutorial/src/main/markdown/07-storage.md

   * private - can be read, written and deleted only by their owner
   * of type **read-write data image**

-To create public persistent disk, pass _-_-public argument to stratus-create-volume
+To create public persistent disk, pass `--public` argument to `stratus-create-volume`

     $ stratus-create-volume --public --size=10 --tag=mypublic-disk
     DISK d955fda6-bf9c-4aa8-abc4-5bbcdb83021b